Presteign railway station: History

 By March 1876, six trains were running daily from Kington to Presteigne, each one taking 20 minutes to complete the journey.
 In 1874 the 1st class fare was 11s 1/2 d, 2nd class was 8s 1/4 d and 3rd class was 5s 3/4d.
 The 3rd class ticket was governed by the statutory price of 1d per mile set by the Government.
 The exact length of the line was 5 miles 22 chains, hence the 5 3/4d ticket price.
 Titley Junction was staffed by a stationmaster and four other men, but more than 20 men were needed at Kington station.

 By 1929 the journey from Presteigne to London Paddington took six hours and there were three trains each way on a weekday.
 In the 1920s a single 1st class fare to London was 34s 11d, and 3rd was 21s 0d.
 In the 1930s you could travel to London return from Titley Junction for 19s 8d (about 98p).
 The train left Titley at 7.24am and arrived in London at 11am via Leominster, Bromyard and Worcester.
 The return train left Paddington at 5.15pm and arrived at Titley by 9.27pm.

 By 1939 only three trains were running from Presteigne each day.
-Following on from the suspension of the passenger service to Presteigne in February 1951 due to national coal shortage, June 2 sees the temporary suspension become permanent with Forge Crossing Halt closing.
+Following on from the suspension of the passenger service to Presteigne in February 1951 due to national coal shortage, 2 June saw the temporary suspension become permanent, with Forge Crossing Halt closing.
 A freight service continued to run every other day until the line was finally closed for good in 1964.